mse150s20/p2-kinetics/README.md

 # How to Use This Code
 To use this code you must be in the directory that contains the code.
 Type "$ python kinetics.py " + the path to the file that contains the data.
 To run the code, type python (filename.py) in your command line.
 For examples we'll move to the next section.

-# Example of how to use this code
+# Example of How to Use This Code
 $ cd p2-kinetics/

 $ python kinetics.py Data/idaho_infections.csv